Lincoln (UK Parliament constituency)

-Lincoln is a constituency in Lincolnshire, England represented in the House of Commons of the UK Parliament since 2019 by Karl McCartney, a Conservative Party politician.
+Lincoln is a constituency in Lincolnshire, England represented in the House of Commons of the UK Parliament since 2024 by Hamish Falconer of the Labour Party.

-Since the split of the seat City of York with effect from the 2010 general election, Lincoln has been the oldest constituency in continuous existence in the UK – established in 1265.
-Lincoln was a bellwether between 1974 and 2017.
+Since the split of the City of York seat with effect from the 2010 general election, Lincoln has been the oldest constituency in continuous existence in the UK – established in 1265.
+Lincoln was a bellwether between October 1974 and 2017.
 The seat bucked the national Conservative victory in 1970 by electing a Labour MP, as it did in 2017.
+In 2019 and 2024, Lincoln followed the national result, electing a Conservative MP in 2019 and a Labour MP in 2024.

-The seat has been considered relative to others an ultra-marginal seat, as well as a swing seat, since 2005 as its winner's majority has not exceeded 6.9% of the vote since the 12.5% majority won in 2005 and the seat has changed hands three times since that year.
+The seat has been considered, relative to others, an ultra-marginal seat, as well as a swing seat.
+From 2005 until 2024, its winner's majority had not exceeded 6.9% of the vote since the 12.5% majority won in 2005 and the seat had changed hands three times since then.
+However, in 2024, Hamish Falconer secured the seat with a majority of 20.8%.

 Boundaries

 1885–1918: The existing parliamentary borough, and the parish of Bracebridge.

 1918–1950: The County Borough of Lincoln, and the Urban District of Bracebridge.

 1950–1974: The County Borough of Lincoln.

 1974–1983: As prior but with redrawn boundaries.

 1983–1997: The City of Lincoln, and the District of North Kesteven wards of Bracebridge Heath, North Hykeham Central, North Hykeham North, North Hykeham South, Skellingthorpe, and Waddington West.

 1997–2010: The City of Lincoln, and the District of North Kesteven ward of Bracebridge Heath.

-2010–present: The City of Lincoln, and the District of North Kesteven wards of Bracebridge Heath and Waddington East, and Skellingthorpe.
+2010–2023: The City of Lincoln, and the District of North Kesteven wards of Bracebridge Heath and Waddington East, and Skellingthorpe.

+2023–present: Following a local government boundary review in the District of North Kesteven which came into effect in May 2023, the constituency now comprises the following: